Policy Best Practices

 Provide a call to action – what happens if these are not followed?
 What’s an escalation route?

-Provide readers with a way to reach out in the event they notice any nonadherence or additional questions regarding a policy.
+Provide readers with a way to reach out in the event they notice any nonadherence or have additional questions regarding a policy.

 Have an approval and version history to document changes made